 Secondary endpoints included time to disease worsening, study drug discontinuation, overall remission status based on the main composite measure, and patient global assessments.
 NOR-SWITCH also included patient reported outcomes with the RAND 36-item Short Form Health Survey, the EQ-5D and the Work Productivity and Activity Impairment Questionnaire.
 To analyze safety, the study measured clinical and laboratory adverse events.
 Immunogenicity was assessed with trough serum concentrations and ADAs with inhibition assays.
 The non-inferiority margin for the 52 weeks was 15%, implying that biosimilar infliximab would be inferior if the proportion of patients with disease worsening was greater than the 15% margin (Jørgensen et al., 2017).
-This margin was determined based on clinical discussions within the study group, the PLANETRA study which employed the same margin and discussions with the Norwegian Medicines Agency (Jørgensen et al., 2017).
+This margin was determined based on clinical discussions with the Norwegian Medicines Agency (Jørgensen et al., 2017).